Accidental American Status Can Lead to Huge Tax Liabilities

 She closes her letter lamenting that “we are not alone in contemplating or taking this very dramatic and previously inconceivable step of relinquishing our U.S. citizenship.
 What a sad state of affairs for America and for its citizens everywhere.”Number of Americans Deciding to Expatriate Hits All-Time Highs

-IRC section 6039G of the Health Insurance Portability and Accountability Act (HIPPA) of 1996 requires the IRS to publish a list of U.S. citizens who have chosen to voluntarily surrender their citizenship and expatriate.
+IRC section 6039G of the Health Insurance Portability and Accountability Act (HIPAA) of 1996 requires the IRS to publish a list of U.S. citizens who have chosen to voluntarily surrender their citizenship and expatriate.
 While some believe that the list is likely less than comprehensive, it does provide a relatively accurate window into the effect America’s global tax laws are having on the desirability of citizenship and its obligations.
 In 2014, the number of reported expatriations reach 3,1415 – the highest yearly total since the statistic has been tracked.
-During the first quarter of 2015, 1,335 people expatriated putting 2015 on pace to surpass 2014’s record total.How can an Expatriate Satisfy their Tax Obligations?
+During the first quarter of 2015, 1,335 people expatriated putting 2015 on pace to surpass 2014’s record total.How can an Expatriate Satisfy Their Tax Obligations?

 Expatriates always have the opportunity to comply with FACTA, FBAR, and all other tax filing and payment obligations.
 However, for some citizens such an approach may become particularly cumbersome and costly.
 For some, maintaining a connection to the United States may no longer be viable.
 However, those who wish to renounce their citizenship should not do so lightly.
 Renouncing your citizenship may relieve you of your U.S. tax obligations, but it is not a “get out of jail free” card for past tax problems.
 Furthermore, the loss of U.S. citizenship also means that you will no longer be able to enter and leave the United States as freely or take advantage of the benefits offered by citizenship.